iter8-tools/docs/docs/tutorials/integrations/ghactions.md

 # Use Iter8 in a GitHub Actions workflow

-Install the latest version of Iter8 CLI using `iter8-tools/iter8@v0.11`.
-Once installed, Iter8 can be used as documented in the various tutorials.
+Install the latest version of the Iter8 CLI using `iter8-tools/iter8@v0.11`.
+Once installed, the Iter8 CLI can be used as documented in various tutorials.
 For example:

 ```yaml
 # install Iter8 CLI